 Let’s start by talking about HPS technology in general, and lay out our criteria we followed when making this list of top contenders.

-Why Do Some Growers Still Use HPS, Despite The Emergence Of CMH & LED?
+Why Do Some Growers Still Use HPS Instead Of CMH & LED?

 If you have done your research on indoor growing, and the tools used to bring a plant from seed to harvest without the sun, you know the importance of grow lights.